 Research

-My research interests include political communication, gender and politics, and quantitative/computational social science methods.
+My research interests include political communication, gender and politics, and computational social science.

 Peer-reviewed publications